Lisa Rofel

 Lisa Rofel is an American anthropologist, specialising in feminist anthropology and gender studies.
-She received a B.A. from Brown University, followed by an M.A. and Ph.D. from Stanford University, and is currently a professor at the University of California, Santa Cruz.
+She received a B.A. from Brown University, followed by an M.A. and Ph.D. from Stanford University, and is now professor emirata at the University of California, Santa Cruz.
 Rofel's publications include Desiring China: Experiments in Neoliberalism, Sexuality, and Public Culture, and Other Modernities: Gendered Yearnings in China after Socialism.

 Publications

 Desiring China

 Desiring China "examines the ways in which analyses of public culture in China offer new ways to read desire", and was described by Patti Duncan in the NWSA Journal as "an exciting and important new work that pushes the boundaries of ethnography".
 Yan Hairong, writing in The Journal of Asian Studies, endorsed Rofel's thesis as "an innovative ethnographic strategy", but commented that desire could be linked not only to culture, but also to political and economic interests.
 In The China Quarterly, Tiantian Zheng commented that although Desiring China "makes a significant contribution to understanding the construction of post-socialist subjects in China", it bases its argument on a theorised audience without "grounded interviews" as evidence that such an audience actually exists.